 Walking Heads Glasgow Music Tour

 This award-winning audio walking tour explores the sights, sounds and stories of Glasgow's music scene.
 Discover the haunts of Franz Ferdinand, Mogwai, Belle and Sebastian, Snow Patrol and new up and coming bands.
 The tour takes you off the beaten track on four music-driven routes guided by the voice of DJ Jim Gellatly in conversation with musicians on the way to legendary venues, past and present: Apollo, Barrowland, King Tut's, Stereo, Mono, 13th Note, Nice N Sleazy, O2 Academy, and many more.

 Paddle Steamer Waverley

 Waverley, the only remaining sea-going paddle steamer in the world, was built in Glasgow by A & J Inglis in 1947 and has enchanted the millions of passengers who have been welcomed aboard for a day, afternoon or evening cruise from the heart of Glasgow ever since.
 Take a trip 'doon the watter' to Rothesay and explore the islands of Arran, Bute and Cumbrae or relax and enjoy the beautiful scenery.

 Just outside of Glasgow is Loch Lomond

-Just outside of Glasgow, and only 50 minutes on the train, Loch Lomond offers a great variety of tours including Segway Safari, where you can take to the routes and tracks around Loch Lomond.
-Or explore the beautiful scenery in Scotland's first National Park with a Scotland's Wild Tour.
-If you would rather take to the water then why not discover Loch Lomond and Loch Katrine by boat and by bike with a Two Lochs Tour.
+Just outside of Glasgow, and only 50 minutes on the train, Loch Lomond offers a great variety of tours including the Segway Safari, where you can take to the routes and tracks around Loch Lomond.
+Or explore the beautiful scenery in Scotland's first National Park with a Scotland's Wild Tour - but if you'd rather take to the water then why not discover Loch Lomond and Loch Katrine by boat and by bike with a Two Lochs Tour.